 Midge and Mosquito bites controlled

-Midge and mosquitoes.
+Midge and mosquito bites.
 The thought of these almighty pests send shudders through worldwide travellers and those frequenting Australia’s eastern coastline.

 Yes, the remedy found toward the end of this article does prevent the bites